 This centerpiece of a sit-down American holiday meal, began with a fresh, affordable and “large enough to feed a crowd” idea, back in the 17th century.

 Also known as Janssons Temptation, this is a Swedish Christmas classic.
 It is a creamy potato and anchovy casserole, said to be named after Pelle Janzon, a food loving Swedish opera singer in the early 1900s.

 7. Spiced Beef

 A true Irish celebration dish!
 Served cold and thinly sliced, it is a great buffet favorite in many Irish households during the holiday season.

 8. Mince Pies

 This fruit based mincemeat sweet pie of British origin, has ingredients traceable to the 13th century, when returning European crusaders brought with them the Middle Eastern recipes containing meats, fruits and spices.

 Bigos or Hunter’s Stew is a traditional meat and cabbage stew; supposedly served by the Grand Duke of Poland in 1385 to his hunting party guests.

 Christmas in Madagascar is celebrated in the summer months; thus the Christmas classic is a fresh summer chicken dish prepared with rice and fresh coconut.

-Learn more culinary terms in over 160 languages.
-Start your course today!
+Learn more culinary terms in 15+ languages.
+Start learning a new language today!